 7. Gallerie dell’Accademia

-Accademia is for passionate art lovers that have a large interest in the renaissance.
-There are many famous artists housed in this gallery and possibly one of the most famous drawings known to man; Leonardo Da Vinci’s Vitruvian Man (Study of the Proportions of the Human Body).
-You will also find works by the following notable artists:
+The Accademia is for passionate art lovers that have a large interest in the Renaissance.
+There are many famous artists housed in this gallery and possibly one of the most famous drawings known to man: Leonardo Da Vinci’s Vitruvian Man (Study of the Proportions of the Human Body).
+You’ll also find works by the following notable artists:

 - Paolo Veronese